A sixth of London’s population made homeless, emergency camps were erected in the fields, proclamations offering assistance to the destitute.

-The often unseen side of the Great Fire of London, which marks its 350th anniversary this year is not overlooked in a visuals rich exhibition opening at the Museum of London.
+The often unseen side of the Great Fire of London, which marks its 350th anniversary this year is not overlooked in a visually rich exhibition opening at the Museum of London.

 Laid out as if it is a 3D version of the woodcut images of the time, the space is dark and licked with graphical flames and the sounds of houses burning, while an experiment in wafting the smell of bread seemed, intermittent.